CyVerse-learning-materials/foss-2020/Containers/introtocontainers.rst

 Once you have a Docker image you can:

-- run it as a container
+- run it as a container (anywhere)
 - push it to a registry (make it available to others)
 - link it to GitHub with automated builds